 Since you can Group any or all Level blocks in Drag Net's Remote Map, it's much easier to implement a stereo level control since the Drag Net device is burdened with the task of tracking many Levels.
 You can use this to your advantage when using VIP pins to adjust multiple zones or levels.
 Since you can place the Level block anywhere within the Drag Net Processing Map, you can Group Level blocks at the input, at the output or anywhere in-between - just place the Level block where you want it.

 Ethernet control

-Download the AMX or Crestron control code and documentation from the Drag Net web page: www.rane.com/dragnet
+To download the AMX or Crestron control code and documentation, visit www.rane.com/dragnet

 Ethernet Port